Hot Stuff (Rolling Stones song): Chart performance

 The song was released as a US promo single from Black and Blue (following the worldwide top 10 hit "Fool to Cry").
 "Hot Stuff" was not as successful as its predecessor, reaching in the United States.
 Despite the relative failure of the single, the band continued to explore the disco/funk sounds heard on the recording with later albums and singles—their next single, the disco-infused "Miss You", reached the top position in the US two years later.

+Personnel

+According to the authors Philippe Margotin and Jean-Michel Guesdon: